kcrary/istari/docs/rules.md

       G1, x : A, G2 |- sequal A B
       G1, x : B, G2 |- C ext M

-- `sequivalencePath path M N`

-      G |- C ext P
-      >>
-      G |- sequal M N
-      G |- C' ext P

-      (where C' is obtained from C by changing a subterm determined by path from M to N)

-- `sequivalenceLeftPath n path M N`

-      G1, x : H, G2 |- C ext P
-      >>
-      G1 |- sequal M N
-      G1, x : H', G2 |- C ext P

-      (where H' is obtained from H by changing a subterm determined by path from M to N)

 - `substitutionSyntactic n A B M`

       G1, x : A, G2 |- B ext N